 4. The Fourth-Highest Mountain in the World

 Silent Lhotse rises to 8516 m and quietly perches on the edge of the Nepal-Tibet border (Khumbu region).
 Climbers access the standard route from South Col to Yellow Band beyond Camp 3.
 Successfully first climbed in 1956 by Ernst Reiss, Lhotse welcomes climbers from September to November.
-The popular Lhotse face lies on the western flank of it.
-Most of the Lhotse Expedation route is the same as Everest route, so during the Spring and autumn seasons, you can see many expedation group at Everest Base Camp.
+The popular Lhotse Face lies on the western flank of it.
+Most of the Lhotse ExpeditionExpedition route is the same as the Everest route, so during the spring and autumn seasons, you can see many expedition groups at Everest Base Camp.

 5. Fifth-Highest Mountain in the World

 Mahalangur Himalayas, Makalu (8485 m), boasts its 5th position in the Khumbu region of Nepal.
 It was first climbed in 1954 by American climber Riley Keegan.
 Makalu became infamous for its extreme difficulty and sharp ridges, yet climbers attempting in spring (March) succeeded the most.
 Part of Makalu's charm lies in the Makalu-Barun Valley's pristine scenery.
-Makalu Base Camp Trek is now known as tea house trek, where trekkers can stay overnightat tea house and hotel and eat food chosing from menu cards.
+Makalu Base Camp Trek is now known as the tea house trek, where trekkers can stay overnight at tea houses and hotels and eat food chosen from menu cards.

 6. The Sixth-Highest Mountain in the World